Skip to main content

 AI Chat Interface

-The AI chat is your primary tool for building apps in Natively.
-Through natural conversation, you can create features, fix bugs, and refine your app.
+The AI Chat is your primary tool for building apps in Natively.
+Through natural conversation, you can build your app, create features, fix bugs, and refine your app in real time.

 How It Works

 The chat panel on the left side of the screen is where you interact with the AI.
-Simply describe what you want, and the AI will:
+Simply describe what you want in plain language - English or in your own native language, and the AI will:

 3. Build and deploy changes